Srinidhi-Kabra/srik/content/blogs/_index.md

 **Soon to come** : I am working on a series on *experimental foundations of the theory of electrostatics*!
 Stay tuned to read more about it!

 ---

-While I am undoubtedly devoted to mathematics and physics,